Luis Robert Player Props: White Sox vs. Red Sox

 Luis Robert At The Plate

-- Robert has 72 hits to go with a slugging percentage of .533, both of which lead Chicago hitters this season.
+- Robert leads Chicago with 73 hits and a team-best slugging percentage of .529.

-- Among qualified batters in MLB, his batting average ranks 70th, his on-base percentage ranks 97th, and he is 10th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 70th in batting average, 99th in on-base percentage, and 11th in slugging.

-- In 34.2% of his games this year, Robert has had at least one RBI.
-He's picked up more than one in 12.3% and driven in three or more of his team's runs in two contests.
+- Robert has an RBI in 25 of 74 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in two contests.

+- In 34 of 74 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.